VisLab/EEG-Clean-Tools/README.md

 * Passed detrend information in reference structure to allow detrending with other than the defaults
 * Corrected several channel mapping issues in the reporting.

+Version 0.47 (Not released -- version 0.46 with additional changes)
+* Minor refactoring of performReference to avoid 1 extra filtering operation --- should not reflect results.